 This report examines the economic, demographic, and climate impact of environmental tax reform in California.
 The primary policy levers behind this investigation are a carbon tax and revenue-neutrality.
 The carbon tax supposes the state begins to assess retail or wholesale sales taxes on energy (electricity, natural gas, and petroleum products) based on the underlying carbon content of the fuel to discourage their use and help to cut state emissions (in addition to AB32).
 The levels of pricing included here are \$50/metric ton, \$100/ton, and \$200/ton.
 The first \$4 billion/year in revenue is always for a fund meant to grow renewable investments.
 From there, there are two ideas here for returning the revenue without increasing spending: an "across-the-board" tax cut to income, sales, and corporation taxes (ATB) or a "fee-and-dividend" paid out to households modeled on the Alaska Permanent Fund (FAD).
-Running these scenarios in REMI PI+, an economic and demographic model of the state in use in its policymaking circles and CTAM, which forecasts anticipated emission and revenues, reveals California might be able to prosper while reducing carbon emissions.
-Higher energy prices may have a negative effect, but tax relief can help to restore competitiveness of firms in California, and more income encourages spending for local businesses.
-In contrast, reduced energy demand has little impact on jobs and gross domestic product (GDP).
-The "tax swap" could mean 300,000 more jobs in the state by 2035, an extra \$18 billion in GDP, an additional \$16 billion in annual income, and carbon emissions less than 75% of 1990 levels.
+The results are from REMI PI+, an economic model of the state economy and CTAM, a model that forecasts emissions and revenues based on demand responses without the switching of power generation types.
+California may be able to prosper while reducing emissions.
+Higher energy costs have negative effects, but tax relief helps to restore state competitiveness.
+More household income encourages spending on local businesses.
+In contrast, reduced energy demands have little impact on jobs and gross domestic product (GDP).
+This "tax swap" could mean 300,000 more jobs in the state and an extra \$18 billion in annual GDP by 2035, \$16 billion more in annual income, and a reduction of emissions by 31% from the "no-tax" baseline.